Segmentation maps are 2D arrays in which every spatial position is assigned to exactly one class. They are represented in

 C>1.
 That is useful for e.g. stacked boolean masks or instance segmentation maps (one map of instances per class).

 Noteworthy methods of

-draw_on_image(image, [alpha], [resize], [size], [background_threshold], [background_class_id], [colors], [draw_background]): Converts the segmentation map to an RGB image and blends it with a provided image.
+draw_on_image(image, [alpha], [resize], [colors], [draw_background]): Converts the segmentation map to an RGB image and blends it with a provided image.

 pad_to_aspect_ratio(aspect_ration, [mode], [cval], [return_pad_amounts]): Pad the segmentation map to an aspect ratio (

-resize(sizes, [interpolation]): Resize the segmentation map to a provided size.
-As the internal representation is a float, the interpolation can differ from nearest neighbour.
+resize(sizes, [interpolation]): Resize the segmentation map to the provided size.
+Uses by default nearest neighbour interpolation.

 To augment segmentation maps, use

 augment_segmentation_maps(), which is offered by all augmenters.
 It expects a single

 SegmentationMapsOnImage instance or a

 Affine(scale=1.5)(images=..., segmentation_maps=...)), which both allow to provide the segmentation map as an int-like array.